Dog-Face-Development/DFD-Code-Style-Guide/docs/legal/PRIVACY.md

 ### Personal Data

 While using Our Service, We may ask You to provide Us with certain personally identifiable information that can be used to contact or identify You.
+Personally identifiable information may include, but is not limited to:

+- Analytical Data

+### Analytical Data

+We use [Simple Analytics](https://simpleanalytics.com/?referral=willtheorangeguy) to see who uses our website.
+Simple Analytics is privacy-focused, and they only "collect information that is necessary to show ... simple analytics, but unlike other analytics tools, [do not] collect more than absolutely necessary."
+They do not collect cookies, and are GDPR friendly.

+Their privacy policy is available [here](https://simpleanalytics.com/privacy-policy).

 ## Use of Your Personal Data